leanprover/theorem_proving_in_lean4/quantifiers_and_equality.rst

     by rw [h1, h2, h3, add_comm, h4]
     -- END

 The ``simp`` tactic, instead, rewrites the goal by applying the given identities repeatedly, in any order, anywhere they are applicable in a term.
-It also uses other rules that have been previously declared to the system, and applies associativity and commutativity wisely to put expressions in canonical forms.
+It also uses other rules that have been previously declared to the system, and applies commutativity wisely to avoid looping.
 As a result, we can also prove the theorem as follows:

 .. code-block:: lean

+    import data.nat.basic

     variables (a b c d e : ℕ)
     variable h1 : a = b